-The Plains Cree Chief Big Bear was born in 1825 near Fort Carlton, Saskatchewan, at a time of great historic upheaval.
-His Cree name was Mistahimaskwa, and his French name Gros Ours.
-He attained this name following a vision of the venerated Bear Spirit of the Cree.
+The Cree Chief Big Bear was born in 1825 near Fort Carlton, Saskatchewan in a time of great historic upheaval.
+His Cree name, Mistahimaskwa, name came from a vision of the venerated Bear Spirit.
+In French he was called Gros Ours.

-In the 1860s, Hudson's Bay traders reported he was living near Forts Carlton and Pitt.
+In the 1860s, Hudson's Bay traders reported him as living near Forts Carlton and Pitt.
 In 1870, he was involved when the Cree fought the Blackfeet at Belly River, near present-day Lethbridge.

 Later the Lieutenant Governor came to negotiate Treaty 6 and found Big Bear disinclined to sign.
 He foresaw the coming calamity represented by the imminent demise of the buffalo, and knew that in this situation, the treaty money the government was offering would be of little use.

 As conditions worsened in the 1880s, Big Bear determined to go to Ottawa.
 He travelled east with a band of 500 in 1884.
 They stopped at the camp of Poundmaker for a Thirst Dance, alternatively known as a rain Dance.
 By then, the government had expressly forbidden such ceremonies.
 At this large gathering, hostilities broke out between a young warrior and a white farm instructor.
 Thanks to Big Bear and Leif Crozier of the Mounties, peace was maintained.